ViktorShev/DiscordShrinker/README.md

 # Usage guide

 Just right click whatever video you wish to compress to 10 megabytes, click on "Shrink for Discord", wait for the program to finish _(Do not close the command line)_ and done!

+:information_source: Windows 11 users will find the "Shrink for Discord" option by right clicking a file and going on "Show more options".